-Region 2 EMS Providers,
+Region 3 EMS Providers,

-This Training Manual has been produced as a result of countless hours of work by a diverse cross section of the EMS community in the Region.
+This Training Manual has been produced as a result of countless hours of work by a diverse cross section of the regional EMS community.
 The members of the Standing Orders and Continuing Education Committees, and the RPAB have put countless hours into this document.
 The groups have responded to changes in medication availability, procedural changes and have used your input to improve these documents.

-There are companion documents and additional resources that are available for you to either view online or/download for further explanation on the Training and Testing process for 2017.
-The first of these is the "2017 Implementation Guide".
+There are companion documents and additional resources that are available for you to either view online or/ download for further explanation on the Training and Testing process for 2018.
+The first of these is the "2018 Implementation Guide".
 It addresses the new philosophy, CEUs, and other important information regarding the testing.
 The other is the Ohio Public Safety "Scope of Practice" document.
 We hope to have additional supplemental material posted on the website soon.